Powerlearnproject/se-day1-assignment-Strange-Host/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+1.Explain what software engineering is and discuss its importance in the technology industry.
     Software engineering is an engineering discipline concerned with the development of high quality software systems with a given budget, before a given deadline while changes occur.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2.Identify and describe at least three key milestones in the evolution of software engineering.
     Introduction of structured programming between 1960 and 1970 which promoted development of software with regard to modularity and readality.
     Use of Object Oriented programming which shifted software development towards real world models in the 1980's.
 The use of objects(atrriutes & functions) led to the creation       of reusable code hence improving modularity and reducing time required to fully develop software.
     Introduction of Agile process model which prioritises customer collaboration during software development which ensures that user requirements are met.

-List and briefly explain the phases of the Software Development Life Cycle.
+3.List and briefly explain the phases of the Software Development Life Cycle.
     Requirements specification
         Functional and Non-Functional Requirements are mapped out and at this stage it is determinegd whether the requirements can be met by improving an already existing system          or developing a new one.
     Design
         System specifications are translated into plans for the technical implementation of the software.
         Devekopment
         Code is writtten to translate the plans developed during the design phase are translated into an actual working system.
     Evolution & Maintenance